shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Jacob.md

 ```

-Social system - piece of art
+Social System - piece of art
 Made up of phones, controllers, plugs, adapters, lights, beer, logos, vest, hat, pockets
 Each piece can have its own mechanical function or purpose, but together they do not serve a mechanical
 function.
 The message of the piece can be hacked by replacing one object with another that does not belong